Do Go On - 532 - Dashcon Failure

 but they're like, no, no, we'll give you a prize,

-to a very important part of the story,
+including, and this brings us to a very important part of the story,

-One of the prizes was an extra hour with the ball pit.
+one of the prizes was an extra hour with the ball pit.

-With the ball pit is awesome.
+with the ball pit is awesome

-You can do whatever you want with it.
+you can do whatever you want with it

-Extra hour with the ball pit.
+extra hour with the ball pit

-Oh, I want to be very clear.
+oh I want to be very clear

-And an hour is a long time to spend in a bowl-pit.
+an hour is a long time

-But an extra hour, that's you time.
+but an extra hour that's you time

-Now, are you picturing quite a large ball pit?
+in quite a large ball pit.

 Like, way bigger than this room.